rigelshasani/sql-daily/analysis/churn-analysis/CHURN.md

 percentage = (beyondBounds / (beyondBounds + withinBounds)) * 100
 percentage
 ```
-Here we see the percentage is 2.44%, or 120 values are beyond possible bounds(Assuming max age is 120 and minimum age is 1, since 0 year olds usually don't have any phone plans).
+Here we see the percentage is 2.44%, or 120 values are beyond possible bounds(Assuming max age is 120 and minimum age is 0.

 120 INVALID VALUES
 4788 VALID VALUES